 Beach is a tiny city located in the state of North Dakota.
-With a population of 977 people and just one neighborhood, Beach is the 85th largest community in North Dakota.
-Much of the housing stock in Beach was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 972 people and just one neighborhood, Beach is the 85th largest community in North Dakota.
+Beach has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Beach isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Beach are a mix of both white- and blue-collar jobs.
+Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Beach is a city of service providers, managers, and professionals.
 There are especially a lot of people living in Beach who work in management occupations (15.32%), maintenance occupations (11.26%), and office and administrative support (8.78%).

 The per capita income in Beach in 2022 was $34,875, which is lower middle income relative to North Dakota, and middle income relative to the rest of the US.
 This equates to an annual income of $139,500 for a family of four.
 However, Beach contains both very wealthy and poor people as well.